-Anthem offers mental health coverage through its Behavioral Health programs.
+They offer mental health coverage through its Behavioral Health programs.
 These programs offer integrated care to policyholders.
-Policyholders can take advantage of Anthem’s extensive network of specialty behavioral and mental health care providers.
+Policyholders can take advantage of their extensive network of specialty behavioral and mental health care providers.
 These providers include physicians, therapists, and specialty psychiatrists.
-In many cases, outpatient rehabs and other specialized facilities have contracts with Anthem.
+In many cases, outpatient rehabs and other specialized facilities have contracts with them.
 This makes getting in-network treatment for mental health conditions simple and affordable for Anthem policyholders.

 Does Anthem Cover Medications?

 Yes, they cover medications prescribed by physicians.
 Medications are often necessary during addiction treatment, especially for people with comorbid mental health conditions.
 They are also sometimes beneficial for people who are withdrawing from opioids or alcohol.
 Medications can reduce the severity of withdrawal symptoms and mitigate cravings.
 They are most commonly prescribed in the context of a medication-assisted treatment (MAT) plan, which combines behavioral therapies with medication.
 Anthem covers medication-assisted treatment, and it even supervises training for medical practitioners.